cockroachdb/docs/cockroachcloud/use-managed-service-backups.md

     The **Restore database** module displays with backup details.

 1. In the **Restore to** field, enter the name of the destination database.
-For multi-region databases on v21.2, see [Restore a multi-region database](#restore-a-multi-region-database-to-a-new-database-in-v21-2).

     {{site.data.alerts.callout_info}}
     [Resolve any naming conflicts](#resolve-a-database-naming-conflict) by using [`DROP`](../{{site.current_cloud_version}}/drop-database.html) or [`RENAME`](../{{site.current_cloud_version}}/alter-database.html#rename-to) on the existing database.
 If you enter a unique name in the **Restore to** field, a new database will be created.